Breast Imaging Services

 - Routine screening mammogram

 For those who have no breast health issues, such as a lump or unusual nipple discharge or pain, we offer 3D digital screening mammography for all patients.
 These are now covered by Kansas and Missouri health insurance plans.

 - Diagnostic mammogram

-This screening is used to diagnose abnormal breast changes found during a screening mammogram or a self-exam.
+This mammogram is used to diagnose abnormal breast changes found during a screening mammogram or a self-exam.
 These may include a lump, pain, nipple thickening or discharge, or a change in breast size or shape.
 More pictures are taken than during a screening mammogram.

 Additional diagnostic imaging